acsermely/veracy.app/README.md

 **In-progress**

 The Dashboard helps you manage your server.
-You can monitor all the media you store store and deal with malicious actors.
+You can monitor all the media you store and deal with malicious actors.